- You are in Your Council

-If you have an annexe to your home, you may be able to get a 50 per cent discount in its council tax.
+If you have an annexe to your home, you may be able to get a 50% discount on its council tax.

-If your property has been empty for more than two years, you will have to pay an additional 50% in council tax while it continues to be empty.
+If your property has been empty for more than two years, you will have to pay an additional charge in council tax while it is empty.

 If you are having difficulty paying your bill, don't wait until you get a reminder, contact us straight away and we'll see what we can do for you.

 Create an account or log in to view your council tax details.